 Reporting a Found Animal

-If you find a pet and are keeping it at your home while you try to find its owner, please notify all the local shelters.
-The pet's owner might well be searching for it there.
+If you find a pet and are keeping it at your home while you try to find its owner, you must notify the local animal shelter for your area.
 Write out a complete description of the found animal before you contact the shelters; this helps ensure you won't forget any important details while filing your report.
 We can often reunite lost pets with their owners by matching a Lost Report with a Found Report.
 Please also have the animal scanned for a microchip at the animal shelter or a veterinarian's office.